 \section{Introduction}

-Online experimentation has been a major force in assessing different versions of a product, finding better ways to engage customers and generating more revenue.
+Online experimentation has become a major force in assessing different versions of a product, finding better ways to engage customers and generating more revenue.
 These experiments happen on a recurring basis with periodically refreshed product catalogs.
 One family of online experimentation is the so-called multi-armed bandit (MAB) algorithms, where each arm models a version of the product.
 At each time period, the decision-maker tests out a version, learns from the observed outcome, and proceeds to the next time period.
-Bandit algorithms can dynamically allocate experimentation effort to versions that are performing well, in the meantime allocating less effort to versions that are underperforming.
-These algorithms have gained much attention in recent years because they can identify the optimal product quickly under relatively low opportunity cost, which is incurred by selecting suboptimal products.
-Consequently, they manage to reduce customers' exposure to a potentially inferior experience.
-We want to highlight that what is treated as product in this context is not confined to merchandise in the e-commerce setting.
+It is well-known that MAB algorithms balance exploration and exploitation to handle the lack of prior information at the onset of an experiment.
+They can dynamically allocate experimentation effort to versions that are performing well, in the meantime allocating less effort to versions that are underperforming.
+As a result, MAB algorithms can identify the optimal product under relatively low opportunity costs incurred from selecting suboptimal products.
+Consequently, fewer customers are subjected to potentially inferior experiences.
+We want to highlight that what is treated as product is not confined to merchandise in the e-commerce setting.
 It includes broader categories from ads campaign product in online advertisement to drug product in drug development.